A Systematic Framework for Enterprise Knowledge Retrieval: Leveraging LLM-Generated Metadata to Enhance RAG Systems: Abstract

 \section{Abstract}

 In enterprise settings, efficiently retrieving relevant information from large and complex knowledge bases is essential for operational productivity and informed decision-making.
-This research presents a systematic framework for metadata enrichment using large language models (LLMs) to enhance document retrieval in Retrieval-Augmented Generation (RAG) systems.
-Our approach employs a comprehensive, structured pipeline that dynamically generates meaningful metadata for document segments, substantially improving their semantic representations and retrieval accuracy.
-Through extensive experiments, we compare three chunking strategies—semantic, recursive, and naive—and evaluate their effectiveness when combined with advanced embedding techniques.
-The results demonstrate that metadata-enriched approaches consistently outperform content-only baselines, with recursive chunking paired with TF-IDF weighted embeddings yielding an 82.5\% precision rate compared to 73.3\% for semantic content-only approaches.
-The naive chunking strategy with prefix-fusion achieved the highest Hit Rate@10 of 0.925.
-Our evaluation employs cross-encoder reranking for ground truth generation, enabling rigorous assessment via Hit Rate and Metadata Consistency metrics.
-These findings confirm that metadata enrichment enhances vector clustering quality while reducing retrieval latency, making it a key optimization for RAG systems across knowledge domains.
-This work offers practical insights for deploying high-performance, scalable document retrieval solutions in enterprise settings, demonstrating that metadata enrichment is a powerful approach for enhancing RAG effectiveness.
+This research presents a systematic empirical framework for metadata enrichment using large language models (LLMs) to enhance document retrieval in Retrieval-Augmented Generation (RAG) systems.
+Our approach employs a structured pipeline that dynamically generates meaningful metadata for document segments, substantially improving their semantic representations and retrieval accuracy.
+Through a controlled $3 \times 3$ experimental matrix, we compare three chunking strategies---semantic, recursive, and naive---and evaluate their interactions with three embedding techniques---content-only, TF-IDF weighted, and prefix-fusion---isolating the contribution of each component through ablation analysis.
+The results demonstrate that metadata-enriched approaches consistently outperform content-only baselines, with recursive chunking paired with TF-IDF weighted embeddings yielding 82.5\% precision and naive chunking with prefix-fusion achieving the strongest ranking quality (NDCG 0.813).
+Our evaluation employs cross-encoder reranking for silver-standard ground truth generation, with statistical significance confirmed via Bonferroni-corrected paired $t$-tests.
+These findings confirm that metadata enrichment improves vector space organization and retrieval effectiveness while maintaining sub-30\,ms P95 latency, providing a quantitative decision framework for deploying high-performance, scalable RAG systems in enterprise settings.